Senate Pushes Shutdown Fight to Final Day

 “So what our friends on the other side are saying here is they’re prepared to shut down the government over the issue of illegal immigration.
 Now on that issue, there is a bipartisan interest in solving the DACA problem, but the president has given us until March.
 Last time I looked this was January,” McConnell said.

 Senate Minority Leader Chuck Schumer pressed McConnell to hold a vote on the House bill on Thursday night, so the Senate could devote Friday to finding a solution that might actually pass.
-Schumer also made a counter-offer: pass a four- or five-day continuing resolution to give negotiators a bit more time to reach a deal on spending and immigration.
+Schumer also made a counteroffer: pass a four- or five-day continuing resolution to give negotiators a bit more time to reach a deal on spending and immigration.
 A Democratic aide summed up their strategy as, “we want Republicans to need to negotiate.”

 Instead, with senators already cleared to leave for the night, McConnell motioned to adjourn.
 In an unusual move, Senator Angus King, a Maine independent who caucuses with Democrats, objected to McConnell’s attempt to set the next day’s schedule.